Tymonie/cil-internship-cohort-04/Adetola Fagbule/readme.md

 * Bullet point 4

 ## SUB TITLE
-This is a sample Readme file
+This is a sample Readme file.